wieselundco/erfolgskontrolleData/Readme.md

 To cite this package, use:

-Nils Ratnaweera, Stefan keller (2021).
+Nils Ratnaweera, Stefan Keller (2021).
 Results from monitoring least weasels and stoats in the district of Horgen from 2015 - 2020 (R-Packge). url: https://github.com/wieselundco/erfolgskontrolleData